Adelaide of Saxe-Meiningen: Marriage

-Queen consort
+Queen consort (1830–1837)

 At the time of their marriage, William was not heir-presumptive to the throne, but became so when his brother Frederick, Duke of York, died childless in 1827.
 Given the small likelihood of his older brothers producing heirs, and William's relative youth and good health, it had long been considered extremely likely that he would become king in due course.
 In 1830, on the death of his elder brother, George IV, William acceded to the throne.
 He and Adelaide were crowned on 8 September 1831 at Westminster Abbey.
 William despised the ceremony and acted throughout, it is presumed deliberately, as if he was "a character in a comic opera", making a mockery of what he thought to be a ridiculous charade.
 In contrast, Adelaide took the service very seriously and, among those attending, received praise for her "dignity, repose and characteristic grace".

 One of King William's first acts was to confer the Rangership of Bushy Park (for 33 years held by himself) on Queen Adelaide, which allowed her to remain at Bushy House for her lifetime.
 In 1831 a dower annuity of £100,000 was set by Parliament to provide for her in the event of her husband predeceasing her.
 A large portion of her household income was given to several charitable causes.
 She refused to have women of questionable virtue attend her Court; the Clerk of the Privy Council, Charles Greville, wrote, "The Queen is a prude and refuses to have the ladies come décolletées to her parties.
 George the 4th, who liked ample expanses of that kind, would not let them be covered."
 In any case, Adelaide was beloved by the British people for her piety, modesty, charity, and her tragic childbirth history.